edoktay/fgmreswlsir/README.md

 * **_test_ss.m_** is an example script for comparing FGMRES-WLSIR (with 3 precisions) using block split diagonal and left preconditioners on matrices in SuiteSparse collection.

+* **_cond_ml_mb.m, cond_plot.m_** are functions that construct left QR and block split diagonal preconditioners.

+* **_test_randsvd.m_** is an example script for comparing left QR and block split preconditioners on random dense matrices.
+Produces a table for condition numbers.

+* **_test_plot_ss.m_** is an example script for comparing left QR and block split preconditioners on matrices in SuiteSparse collection.
+Produces two figures for condition numbers.

 ## Requirements
 * The codes have been developed and tested with MATLAB 2022a.